-"All records made or received by public officials or employees in the course of their public duties are the property of the state."
-A.R.S. § 41-1347(A).
+"All records made or received by public officials or employees of this state or the counties and incorporated cities and towns of this state in the course of their public duties are the property of the state."
+A.R.S. § 41-151.15(A).
 Each public body and officer is responsible for preserving, maintaining, and caring for the public records within their offices.
 A.R.S. § 39-121.01(C).
-Each officer and public body is required by statute to carefully secure, protect, and preserve public records from deterioration, mutilation, loss, or destruction, unless the records are disposed of pursuant to A.R.S. § 41-1347 and -1351.
-A.R.S. § 39-121.01(C); see Section 6.7.5 infra.
+Each officer and public body is required by statute to carefully secure, protect, and preserve public records from deterioration, mutilation, loss, or destruction, unless the records are disposed of pursuant to A.R.S. §§ 41-151.15 and 41.151.19.
+See A.R.S. § 39-121.01(C); see also Section 6.7.5 infra.

 The head of each state agency must perform the following duties:

-1. Establish and maintain an active, continuing program for the economical and efficient management of the public records of the agency.

-- Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures and essential transactions of the agency designed to furnish information to protect the rights of the state and of persons directly affected by the agency's activities. - Submit to the director [of the Arizona State Library, Archives and Public Records], in accordance with established standards, schedules proposing the length of time each record series warrants retention for administrative, legal or fiscal purposes after it has been received by the agency. - 4.
-Submit a list of public records in the agency's custody that are not needed in the transaction of current business and that are not considered to have sufficient administrative, legal or fiscal value to warrant their inclusion in established disposal schedules. - 5.
-Submit to the director lists of all essential public records in the custody of the agency. - 6.
-Cooperate with the director in the conduct of surveys. - Designate an individual within the agency to manage the records management program of the agency.
-The designated individual:

-(a) Must be at a level of management sufficient to direct the records management program in an efficient and effective manner. - (b) Shall act as coordinator and liaison for the agency with the state library. - 8.
+- 1. Establish and maintain an active, continuing program for the economical and efficient management of the public records of the agency. - 2.
+Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures and essential transactions of the agency designed to furnish information to protect the rights of this state and of persons directly affected by the agency's activities. - 3.
+Submit to the director [of the Arizona State Library, Archives and Public Records], in accordance with established standards, schedules proposing the length of time each record series warrants retention for administrative, legal or fiscal purposes after it has been received by the agency. - 4.
+Once every five years submit to the director lists of all essential public records in the custody of the agency. - 5.
+Cooperate with the director in the conduct of surveys. - 6.
+Designate an individual within the agency to manage the records management program of the agency.
+The agency shall reconfirm the identity of this individual to the state library every other year.
+The designated individual: (a) Must be at a level of management sufficient to direct the records management program in an efficient and effective manner. (b) Shall act as coordinator and liaison for the agency with the state library. - 7.
 Comply with rules, standards and procedures adopted by the director.

 A.R.S. § 41-151.14(A).

-Governing bodies of counties, cities, towns, and other political subdivisions and the heads of political subdivisions are also required, as far as practicable, to follow the program established for the management of state records.
+Governing bodies of counties, cities, towns, and other political subdivisions are also required, as far as practicable, to follow the program established for the management of state records.
 A.R.S. § 41-151.14(B).
-If the head of a state or local agency fails to comply with these requirements, they are guilty of a class 2 misdemeanor.
+A state or local agency head who fails to comply with these requirements is guilty of a class 2 misdemeanor.
 A.R.S. § 41-151.14(C).

-The Director of the State Library, Archives and Public Records is responsible for (a) establishing "standards, procedures, and techniques for effective management of public records," A.R.S. § 41-151.112(A)(1), and (b) establishing standards and procedures for preparing schedules for retaining records of continuing value and promptly and efficiently disposing of records "no longer possessing sufficient administrative, legal, fiscal, research or historical value" to warrant their retention, id. § (A)(3).
+The Director of the State Library, Archives and Public Records is responsible for (a) establishing "standards, procedures, and techniques for effective management of public records," A.R.S. § 41-151.12(A)(1), and (b) establishing standards and procedures for preparing schedules for retaining records of continuing value and promptly and efficiently disposing of records "no longer possessing sufficient administrative, legal, fiscal, research or historical value" to warrant their retention, id. § (A)(3).
 The Director of the State Library, Archives and Public Records is also responsible for the preservation and management of records and for authorizing the destruction or disposal of records.
 A.R.S. §§ 41-151.12(A), -151.15, and -151.19.
 Additional information regarding the standards and procedures currently established by the Director of the State Library, Archives and Public Records is available on that entity's website.